 Most thermostats will display an indication for low battery or emit a low beeping sound every now and then.
-Depending on the type of thermostat you have in your home and the batteries that are used, you may only need to replace them every couple of years.
+Depending on the type of thermostat you have in your home and the batteries you use, you may only need to replace them every couple of years.
 Others might need to change their batteries every few months.

 4. Low Display Brightness

-If your thermostat allows you to change the brightness level, double check that’s not the issue.
+If your thermostat allows you to change the brightness level, be sure to check that brightness isn’t turned down.
 Some thermostats will also auto-dim the screen at certain times of the day or when there is too much light around it.

 5. Furnace Door is Open

 Some thermostats, particularly Honeywell thermostats, will go blank if the furnace door isn’t completely closed.
 Ensure that your furnace door is closed securely and see if that fixes the problem.